Witchboard: Plot

 As Brandon leaves to seek information, Jim witnesses Linda violently thrown against the wall, rendering her unconscious.
 After she is brought to a hospital, doctors confirm Linda is not pregnant as they had suspected.
 Unnerved, Jim teams with Brandon to conduct research on David.
-The two find a newspaper article about a ten-year-old boy named David who drowned in a nearby lake.
+The two find a newspaper article about a ten-year-old boy named David Simpson who drowned in a nearby lake.
 Jim and Brandon travel to the lake and use another board in an attempt to communicate with David, but soon learn that a different spirit, Carlos Malfeitor, has been terrorizing Linda all along.
 Seated on a dock, Jim is knocked unconscious when a stack of fishing barrels topples over him, and Brandon is killed by Malfeitor with a hatchet.
 Upon regaining consciousness, Jim grieves over Brandon's body.
 That night, he researches Malfeitor's biography, and learns that he was an axe murderer shot by police in his home in 1930—the same residence he and Linda live in.

 After Linda discharges herself from the hospital, she is attacked by Malfeitor.
 The next day, Jim finds their home in disarray, before a possessed Linda attacks him.
 Dewhurst enters and accuses Jim of the murders, but Linda strikes him with a fire poker.
 Jim brandishes his revolver, and Linda tells him that he is the "portal", taunting him in an attempt to drive him to suicide.
 Instead, Jim shoots the board before he is pushed through a window and lands on a car.

 After the events, Jim and Linda, now free from Malfeitor's influence, resume their lives and marry each other.
 Their landlady, Mrs. Moses, finds the board while cleaning out the home with her granddaughter, and wonders if it still works.
 The board is thrown into a box, where its planchette moves to the word "yes" by itself.